 I have set up a web page for each section of this course accessible via Canvas.
 This web site will contain most class material I hand out that you may download using standard web browsers.
-I will give you the username and password during class.
+It is a critical part of this class.